Bedroom tax FAQs

-The Bedroom Tax means a cut to the amount of benefit you get if you have a spare bedroom in your housing association home.
-On 1st April 2013, the Government introduced new size criteria for housing benefit claims in social housing which means that if you do have a spare bedroom, you receive less housing benefit and have to pay the difference to your landlord or move to a home that has the appropriate number of rooms for your circumstances.
+The bedroom tax means a cut to the amount of benefit you get if you have a spare bedroom in your housing association home.
+On 1st April 2013, the Government introduced new size criteria for housing benefit claims in social housing which mean that if you do have a spare bedroom, you receive less housing benefit and have to pay the difference to your landlord or move to a home that has the appropriate number of rooms for your circumstances.

-This tax affects tenants of working age (16 – 61 and 5 months).
+This tax affects tenants of working age (between 16 and 61 years 5 months old).

-Below pension credit age which is 61 years.
-In the case of a couple, if one party is of pensionable age they will be exempt from bedroom tax.
-For new claims, both parties will need to be of pensionable age to be exempt.
+Below pension credit age, which is 61 years.
+In the case of a couple, if one of them is of pensionable age they will be exempt from bedroom tax.
+For new claims, both people will need to be of pensionable age to be exempt.